-- Participation is voluntary.
-You can always say no. - Ask yourself, who profits from you telling your story? - What purpose does personal story sharing serve? - How do large organisations use stories to make material change? - Storytelling as an exercise of labour/ work.
+- ☐ Participation is voluntary.
+You can always say - Ask yourself, who profits from you telling your story? - What purpose does personal story sharing - How do large organisations use stories to make material change? - Storytelling as an exercise of labour/ work.
 Do you get paid? - The internet lasts forever.
 Because of the technology available today, your interview or story will likely be accessible to the public for a very long time.
-That includes future employers and landlords.
+That includes future employers landlords.

-All but one of our original team chose to be named on our first publication,31 and all authors of this article chose to self-identify.
-Co-researchers valued the opportunity to be acknowledged, however, individual guotes and experiences within our write ups were anonymised.
+All but one of our original team chose to be named on our first publication, 31 and all authors of this article chose to selfidentify.
+Co-researchers valued opportunity to the acknowledged, however, individual quotes and experiences within our write ups were anonymised.
 This offered some individual protection whilst allowing the person to still be named and acknowledged.
 People providing rich experiences were not made invisible, nor were experiences tainted with pain or distress tied to them by name.